synedra/fusionauth-gitpod/intro.md

 In the administration screen, click on the hamburger symbol on the upper left of the screen.
 Select "Users"

+# Add the user to the example application

+# Start up the application

 To start up the application, click here.

 ```
 gp preview `gp url 3000`
 ```

+# Logout from the admin user and login with Fred